TL;DR: Scrum Master Duties, Serving a Single Team

 Question: How much time do you spend in total per week on training or supporting individual team members?

-The answers to this questions are wide-spread: more than 10 percent of all respondents spend at least 4 hours per week on coaching other team members.
+The answers to these questions are wide-spread: more than 10 percent of all respondents spend at least 4 hours per week on coaching other team members.
 On the other side of the spectrum, 40 percent allocate less than an hour per week on coaching their teammates or do not do this at all.

 Scrum Master Duties: Training and Support of Stakeholders